lightning/bolts/05-onchain.md

 because they were trimmed as dust, or because the transaction has only been partially committed.

-The HTLC output has *timed out* once the depth of the latest block is equal to or greater than the HTLC `cltv_expiry`.
+The HTLC output has *timed out* once the height of the latest block is equal to or greater than the HTLC `cltv_expiry`.

 ### Requirements